Data-driven effective model shows a liquid-like deep learning: Mean-field training algorithms

 Finally, we compute $\frac{\partial m^l_j}{\partial \theta^l_{ij}}$ and $\frac{\partial v^l_j}{\partial \theta^l_{ij}}$, respectively.
 It then proceeds as follows.

 Note that $\boldsymbol{\epsilon}$ is sampled and quenched for both forward and backward computations in a single mini-batch gradient descent.
+During training, we add an $L_2$ regularization to controlling the magnitude of external fields.
 After the learning is terminated, an effective network with binary weights can be constructed by sampling the binomial distribution parametrized by external fields.